The 40-Year-Old Virgin-2005

 Grade: B+

-Christmas in Connecticut (1945) is a flavorful holiday romantic yarn that will please those looking for a snowy and laugh-out-loud experience with zany moments and silly situations but that works nonetheless.
+Christmas in Connecticut (1945) is a flavorful holiday romantic yarn that will please those looking for a snowy, laugh-out-loud experience with zany moments and silly situations, but that works nonetheless.

-Any foodie craving a film that dazzles with showcasing wonderful meals will enjoy this treat that left me salivating.
+Any foodie craving a film that dazzles with showcasing excellent meals will enjoy this treat.

-The film also oozes New York’s sophistication and New England’s atmosphere making it a cinematic balance between city and country.
+The film also oozes New York’s sophistication and New England’s atmosphere, creating a cinematic balance between city and country.

-Supporting players like character actors Sydney Greenstreet, S.Z.
-Sakall and Una O’Connor provide perfect comic timing in their roles which allows the leads to take the stage in the romance department.
+Actors like Sydney Greenstreet, S.Z.
+Sakall and Una O’Connor provide perfect comic timing in their roles, allowing the leads to take the stage in the romance department.

-The action starts somewhere in the Atlantic Ocean where war hero Jefferson Jones (Dennis Morgan) is stranded on a raft with his mate.
+The action starts in the Atlantic Ocean, where war hero Jefferson Jones (Dennis Morgan) is stranded on a raft with his mate.
 He imagines the raft a clean dining room table brimming with delicious food and his mate his waiter.

 How she can write popular columns that dole out cooking and housekeeping advice without knowing anything about either subject is ludicrous but part of the fun.

-When she meets Jeff, they fall madly in love with each other at first sight.
+When she meets Jeff, they fall madly in love at first sight.

 Their gazes and glances made me root for them.

-The fun is the situations the pair is put through and mostly Elizabeth.
-As she scurries to pretend she has a baby she borrows a neighbor’s baby and hastily names him Robert unaware that the baby is a girl.
-When Jeff who is more domestic than Elizabeth changes the baby’s diaper he is in for a shock.
+The fun is the situations the pair is put through, mostly Elizabeth.
+As she pretends she has a baby, she borrows a neighbor’s baby and hastily names him Robert, unaware that the baby is a girl.
+When Jeff, who is more domestic than Elizabeth, changes the baby’s diaper, he is in for a shock.

-That Elizabeth knows nothing about cooking or taking care of a baby is the hilarity of Christmas in Connecticut.
-She awkwardly tries to flip a flapjack or handle a cow or any number of other situation comedy moments that make the film as good as it is.
+That Elizabeth knows nothing about cooking or a baby is the hilarity of Christmas in Connecticut.
+She awkwardly tries to flip a flapjack or handle a cow or other situation comedy moments that make the film as good as it is.

-Stanwyck is fantastic in these moments as a woman on the verge of being found out.
+Stanwyck is fantastic as a woman on the verge of being found out.

-Elizabeth’s uncle/chef and housekeeper played by Sakall and O’Connor respectively light up the screen in comical scenes.
-I was hoping the pair would find their romance together but this never came to fruition.
+Elizabeth’s uncle/chef and housekeeper, played by Sakall and O’Connor, respectively, light up the screen in comical scenes.
+I hoped the pair would find their romance together, but this never came to fruition.

 The Abyss-1989